Understanding the hidden pain of endometriosis

 Meyer’s Theory suggests that endometrial cells become mutated, either spontaneously or through a genetic condition.
 This would allow these cells to grow without limits, resulting in the growths or polyps often seen with endometriosis.
 This explanation makes sense in theory, but it doesn’t explain how the endometrial cells move to where they’re found.

-Sampson’s Theory suggests that endometriosis is due to retrograde The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy., which refers to a “backflow” of menstrual blood during your period (not quite Mercury retrograde, but still not a positive thing).
+Sampson’s Theory suggests that endometriosis is due to retrograde menstruation, which refers to a “backflow” of menstrual blood during your period (not quite Mercury retrograde, but still not a positive thing).
 Basically, it’s thought that some of the endometrial cells shed during your period might travel out through the fallopian tubes and into the abdomen – moving in the opposite direction that they’re supposed to (i.e. out of your body).
 Again, this theory sounds compelling in terms of its explanation as to how these cells end up outside of the uterus.
-However, given the fact that 70-90% of menstruators experience retrograde The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy. and only 3-10% of menstruators are diagnosed with endometriosis, it’s not entirely plausible.5
+However, given the fact that 70-90% of menstruators experience retrograde menstruation and only 3-10% of menstruators are diagnosed with endometriosis, it’s not entirely plausible.5

 Halban’s Theory provides an alternative explanation for cell spread, arguing that the endometrial cells move to distant parts of the body through lymphatics, which are the tunnels that exist all over your body through which your immune cells travel.
 This could potentially make sense for the strange, distant sites of endometriosis polyps, but doesn’t explain why endometrial cells would also end up local to the uterus.